 Stock up, stock down after Saints fall to 49ers: 3rd & long struggles continue

-The New Orleans Saints had a golden opportunity to get in the win column against a banged-up 49ers squad, but they got the last laugh in a 26-21 win for San Fran.
+The New Orleans Saints had a golden opportunity to get in the win column against a banged-up 49ers squad in Week 2, but it was San Fran who got the last laugh.

 Spencer Rattler had a career day with three touchdown passes and no interceptions, but Mac Jones balled out on the other side and the Saints couldn't overcome another performance littered with issues -- particularly early in the game.